August Open-air Flamenco Concerts

 Oh, and did we mention that it’s completely free?

 Who’s playing – and when?
-A few true legends of flamenco fusion, basically.
+A few true huge names from the world of flamenco fusion, basically.
 There are three events scheduled as part of Acompasao:

-Finally, Velez’s summer festival of flamenco fusion will come to a dramatic conclusion with a performance from Javier Ruibal (pictured above).
-This superb guitarist from Puerto de Santa Maria in Cadiz is well-known for his beguiling fusion of flamenco, jazz and North African music.
+Finally, Velez’s summer festival of flamenco fusion will come to a dramatic conclusion with a performance from La Tremendita (pictured above).
+This superb singer, who hails from the infamous flamenco barrio of Triana in Seville and the purest of flamenco lineages, is well-known for her beguiling and constantly challenging fusion of flamenco, North African and electronic music.

 Where is it?
 The Cerro de San Cristobal is in the heart of the historic centre of Velez-Malaga.
 You can find your way to the open-air theatre by following signs from Plaza La Gloria and climbing up the Parque de los Remedios to the Ermita de los Remedios (a small church) at the top of the hill.
 (You can see a Google map here.)